apache/beam/website/www/site/content/en/documentation/programming-guide.md

 {{< /paragraph >}}

 {{< paragraph class="language-yaml">}}
-In Beam YAML one obtains multiple outputs by emitting all outputs to a single `PCollection`, possibly with an extra field, and then using `Partition` to split this single `PCollection` into multiple distinct `PCollections` outputs.
+In Beam YAML, one obtains multiple outputs by emitting all outputs to a single `PCollection`, possibly with an extra field, and then using `Partition` to split this single `PCollection` into multiple distinct `PCollection` outputs.
 {{< /paragraph >}}